CLAIRE-Labo/python-ml-research-template/installation/docker-amd64/EPFL-runai-setup/README.md

-# Guide for using the template with the EPFL IC RunnAI cluster
+# Guide for using the template with the EPFL IC Run:ai cluster

 ## Overview

 At this point, you should have an image that can be deployed on multiple platforms.
-This guide will show you how to deploy your image on the EPFL IC RunAI cluster and use for:
+This guide will show you how to deploy your image on the EPFL IC Run:ai cluster and use for:

 1. Remote development.
-(At CLAIRe we use the RunAI platform as our daily driver.)
+(At CLAIRe we use the Run:ai platform as our daily driver.)
 2. Running unattended jobs.

 Using the image on HaaS machines falls into the public instructions